JonusNattapong/Text-Embedding-Models-Thai-from-scratch/README.md

 ## Why Thai Text Embedding?

 Thai language has unique characteristics (no spaces between words, complex script) that require specialized models and preprocessing.
 This project demonstrates how to build such a model from the ground up, with flexibility to use both sample and large-scale real datasets.

+The images above show:
+1. **t-SNE Visualization**: How the model learns to cluster semantically similar Thai sentences in embedding space
+2. **Processing Pipeline**: The complete flow from raw Thai text to clean, tokenized input ready for model training

 ## Project Structure